GrigorijSchleifer/codeNewbie/README.md

-# dosemycode: A Doctor's Journey into Coding
+# codeNewbie: A Doctor's Journey into Coding

 <p>Welcome to my coding diary!
 Here, I document my journey as a doctor exploring medical informatics, Python, R, and various other topics.
 This repository serves as a log of my learning process, experiments, and projects related to healthcare and programming.